 Imagine if Google only ranked that article I wrote for just that 1 phrase?
 I’d get less than 100 visitors monthly for it alone, but I’d be missing out on several hundred extra visitors were it not for the LSI perk this search engine has.

-The 1 occasion where you should compile all the versions of your KW:
+The 1 occasion where you should list out all your LSI keywords: